What's Included in the Price

 Brisbane-Specific Considerations

-Queenslander restumping.
-Brisbane's iconic high-set timber Queenslanders (1880s–1940s) were originally built on hardwood timber stumps.
-After 80–140 years, even durable hardwood deteriorates.
-Restumping is one of the most common structural jobs in Brisbane.
-The good news is that high-set construction gives builders room to work underneath the house, which tends to keep labour costs more predictable than low-set homes in southern states.
+Queenslander restumping across the inner suburbs.
+Paddington, Red Hill, Woolloongabba, Annerley, Greenslopes, Hawthorne.
+Brisbane's iconic high-set timber Queenslanders (1880s–1940s) were originally built on hardwood timber stumps, typically ironbark or tallowwood.
+After 80–140 years, even durable hardwood deteriorates, particularly where stumps sit in poorly drained soil or where previous concrete patching has trapped moisture against the timber.
+Restumping is the most common structural job in Brisbane.
+The high-set construction gives builders room to work underneath, which keeps labour costs more predictable than low-set homes in Melbourne or Adelaide.
+A full restump of a typical 3-bedroom Queenslander takes 7–9 days, with smaller partial restumps completed in 1–3 days.

 Termite damage to structural timbers.
-South-east Queensland has some of the highest termite activity in Australia.
-Subterranean termites attack bearers, joists, and stumps from the ground up, and damage can be extensive before it becomes visible at floor level.
-Any structural repair in Brisbane should include a thorough termite inspection.
-If active termites are present, a pest treatment plan needs to be in place before or alongside the structural work, otherwise the new timber is at the same risk.
+South-east Queensland's subtropical climate creates ideal conditions for subterranean termites.
+They attack bearers, joists, and stumps from the ground up, often hollowing out structural members from the inside while the exterior appears sound.
+Any structural repair in Brisbane should include a thorough termite inspection ($250–$400).
+If active termites are present, a pest treatment plan (chemical soil barrier or baiting system) needs to be in place before or alongside the structural work, otherwise the new timber faces the same risk.
+A good builder will specify treated timber or naturally termite-resistant species like ironbark for replacement members.

 Raising Queenslanders.
 A common Brisbane project is raising a Queenslander to enclose underneath for additional living space.
-This is a major structural undertaking that goes well beyond a simple restump.
-It requires full engineering, council development approval, and compliance with flood planning levels in flood-prone suburbs (Rocklea, Graceville, Chelmer, and other low-lying areas near the Brisbane River).
-The structural component of a house raising sits at the upper end of the cost range and often above it.
+This is a major structural undertaking that goes well beyond a simple restump, requiring full engineering design, council development approval, and compliance with flood planning levels.
+In flood-prone suburbs (Rocklea, Graceville, Chelmer, Yeronga, and other low-lying areas near the Brisbane River), the minimum habitable floor level is set by the council's flood overlay.
+The structural component of a house raising sits at the upper end of the cost range and often well above it.
+Specialist companies like Raise My House handle the engineering and council approval process alongside the structural work.

-Inner-city cottages.
-Paddington, Red Hill, Petrie Terrace, Spring Hill.
-Smaller workers' cottages on steep hillside blocks present access challenges that high-set homes on flat blocks do not.
-Narrow lots, steep driveways, and retaining walls can make it harder to get equipment and materials to the subfloor.
+Inner-city cottages on steep sites.
+Paddington, Red Hill, Petrie Terrace, Spring Hill, Auchenflower.
+Smaller workers' cottages on steep hillside blocks present access challenges that flat-block Queenslanders do not.
+Narrow lots (sometimes 7–8 metres wide), steep driveways, retaining walls, and limited side access can make it harder to get equipment and materials to the subfloor.
+Stumps on the downhill side of a sloping block are often taller and under greater lateral load, requiring additional bracing.

 Flood-affected suburbs.
-Following major flood events, structural assessments become urgent for homes in low-lying areas along the Brisbane River and its tributaries.
+Following major flood events (2011, 2022), structural assessments become urgent for homes in low-lying areas along the Brisbane River and its tributaries.
 Prolonged inundation weakens timber stumps, bearers, and joists.
-Homes that have been through a flood event should have a structural engineer inspect the subfloor frame even if floors appear level, because moisture damage to timber is not always immediately obvious.
+Homes that have been through a flood event should have a structural engineer inspect the subfloor frame even if floors appear level, because moisture damage to timber is not always immediately obvious and can take months to manifest as floor movement.

 Hiring a Licensed Carpenter in QLD